Adarshkumar14/kafka-eks-infra-setup/README.md

 # kafka-eks-infra-setup
-A terraform script to create a managed kubernetes cluster on AWS EKS with the spot Instance.This script also gives you an option to setup kafka along with prometheus and kafka-provisioned grafana.
+A terraform script to create a managed kubernetes cluster on AWS EKS with the spot Instance.This script also gives you an option to setup kafka along with prometheus and kafka-provisioned grafana and also litmus portal.
 ## Prerequisites
 Make sure You have installed all of the following prerequisites on your system:
 * Kubectl - [Download & Install kubectl](https://kubernetes.io/docs/tasks/tools/)